williamcanin/chameleon-jek/README-en_US.md

 The first command: Must be run as root (superuser).
 He is responsible for installing the requirements (table above) required to run a Jekyll project.

+AFTER RUN THAT COMMAND YOU TO CLOSE THE TERMINAL AND OPEN AGAIN TO UPDATE THE **.bashrc**, OR SIMPLY, EXECUTE COMMAND: `$ source ~/.bashrc`.

 The second command: Must be run with normal user, **NOT** root.
 He is responsible for setting up the RubyGems environment for the local user  PATH and add to the Gems will be installed with the third command.